bebrown/mycoin/README.md

     b'Hi!'

 To encrypt a longer string, we have to break it up into chunks, encrypt each chunk separately, then concatenate the chunks together to form the encrypted string.
 The chunk size should be no larger than the number of bits needed to represent the modulus.
 For example, if our modulus is 34 bits, chunks should be shorter than 34 bits.
 The resulting encrypted value will be 34 bits long, though.
-This poses a small problem: in addition to the encrypted chunks, we'll need to send the receiver additional information about the chunk size so it can be decrypted correctly.
+This poses a small problem: in addition to the encrypted chunks, we'll need to send the receiver additional information about the chunk size so they can chop up the byte string appropriately.

 Our encrypted string will include this additional information in a header.